DmitryChep/wise-trip-wallet-backend/README.md

 3. **Track Expenses**: Easily add expenses, specifying amounts, categories, and payment methods.
 The app automatically converts amounts to the selected currency.
 4. **Optimize Budget**: Receive notifications about potential overspending and tips on saving.
 5. **View Reports**: Access a summary report of expenses with charts and details.
-6. **Reviews and Recommendations**: Leave reviews on trips and browse recommendations from fellow travelers.

 ## Benefits:
 - **All-in-One Functionality**: Planning, tracking, and analyzing your budget in one app.
 - **User-Friendly Interface**: Intuitive user interaction.
 - **Security**: Data protection, password hashing, and two-factor authentication.
 - **Multi-currency Support**: Support for various currencies with up-to-date exchange rates.
-- **Social Features**: Share experiences and get recommendations from other users.

 ## License:
 - **This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.**